Benhalor/morpion3d/README.md

 This software project has been written in Python 3, so you need it to run the game.

 **requirements.txt** lists all the python modules needed for this project.
 Running `pip install -r requirements.txt` will install them automatically.

-You also need to install the Tkinter library
+You also need to install the Tkinter library.
+Most likely, it is already installed if you have Python 3.
+If not, see this [installation guide](https://tkdocs.com/tutorial/install.html)

 The game uses the port 12800 with TCP.
 So try to open it if it seems you can't connect to another game.